FranciscoGtzRodarte/social-network-whatsOnURmind/README.md

 ![Demo that shows the POST and DELETE routes for a user’s friend list being tested in Insomnia.](./Assets/18-nosql-homework-demo-04.gif)

-### Walkthrough Video:

-A [walkthrough video](https://www.loom.com/share/e5a60b937f634470924aed84e144f708) that demonstrates the functionality of the social media API

 ### Credits

 - Uses the [Mongoose package](https://www.npmjs.com/package/mongoose) to connect to a MongoDB database.

+### Walkthrough-Video

+A [walkthrough video](https://www.loom.com/share/e5a60b937f634470924aed84e144f708) that demonstrates the functionality of the social media API

 ### Thank you